 Canada court starts extradition hearing of China Huawei executive

-VANCOUVER: A Canadian court on Monday (Jan 20) began hearing the case of a senior Huawei executive who is fighting extradition to the United States, and whose arrest in Vancouver led to a breakdown in Canada-China relations.
+Meng Wanzhou, the chief financial officer of tech giant Huawei and eldest daughter of its founder Ren Zhengfei, is wanted by US authorities for alleged fraud.

-Meng Wanzhou, the company's chief financial officer and eldest daughter of its founder Ren Zhengfei, is wanted by US authorities for alleged fraud.
+VANCOUVER: The Chinese telecommunications executive whose arrest in Vancouver badly strained Canada-China relations went to court on Monday (Jan 20) to fight extradition to the United States.

-Wearing a black dress with polka dots, Meng made no comment on entering British Columbia Supreme Court in the west coast city, where the hearing began just after 1800 GMT.
+Meng Wanzhou, the chief financial officer of tech giant Huawei and eldest daughter of its founder Ren Zhengfei, is wanted by US authorities for alleged fraud.

 In order to secure her freedom, the "princess of Huawei" must convince a Canadian judge that the US charges - linked to alleged violations of US sanctions on Iran - would not stand up in Canada and are politically motivated.